aiida-vasp/aiida-vasp/docs/source/getting_started/installation.md

 ## Install the plugin

-In most cases, the AiiDA is installed into a virtual environment activate the virtual environment associated with it:
+In most cases, AiiDA is installed into a virtual environment.
+Activate the virtual environment associated with it:

 ::::{tab-set}